Part 3: Core terminology and Pagero’s position in the GDPR universe

 In our next article, we will look further into the subject of data processing and what it actually means.
 We will also discuss an important terminology change in the new GDPR regulation, why you need to keep activities processing records and, finally, what is meant by “legal grounds for data processing” and why it is vital in this context.

-This article was written by Nazar Paradivskyy, Head of Compliance at Pagero Group, together with Fredrik Hjorth, a consultant from Transcendent Group.
-He is currently helping Pagero to implement the changes required by the GDPR.
-Fredrik has long experience of legislation in the privacy field and has solid experience from banking and finance.
+This article was written by Nazar Paradivskyy, VP Global Compliance and Interoperability at Pagero, together with Fredrik Hjorth.
+Fredrik Hjorth works as DPO for Pagero and has long experience of legislation in the privacy field and has solid experience from banking and finance.